ballerina-attic/module-ballerinax-azure.timeseries/README.md

 1. **azure.timeseries:InsightsClient** - This client is the top-most client in the Timeseries module.
 This can be used to get the relevant metadata associated with the environments available to the user.

-2. **azure.timeseries:EnvironmentClient** - Client that can be used to get metadata/query a specific environment.
+2. **azure.timeseries:EnvironmentClient** - This client can be used to get metadata or query a specific environment.

 ## Getting Started